Qualcomm: 4G

 Qualcomm initially advocated for the CDMA-based Ultra Mobile Broadband (UMB) standard for fourth generation wireless networks.
 UMB wasn't backwards compatible with prior CDMA networks and didn't operate as well in narrow bandwidths as the LTE (long-term evolution) standard.
 No cellular networks adopted UMB.
 Qualcomm halted development of UMB in 2005 and decided to support the LTE standard, even though it didn't rely as heavily on Qualcomm patents.
 Then, Qualcomm purchased LTE-related patents through acquisitions.
 By 2012, Qualcomm held 81 seminal patents used in 4G LTE standards, or 12.46 percent.

 Qualcomm also became more focused on using its intellectual property to manufacture semiconductors in a fabless manufacturing model.
 A VLSI Technology Organization division was founded in 2004, followed by a DFX group in 2006, which did more of the manufacturing design in-house.
 Qualcomm announced it was developing the Scorpion central processing unit (CPU) for mobile devices in November 2005.
 This was followed by the first shipments of the Snapdragon system-on-chip product, which includes a CPU, GPS, graphics processing unit, camera support and other software and semiconductors, in November 2007.
 The Gobi family of modems for portable devices was released in 2008.
 Gobi modems were embedded in many laptop brands and Snapdragon system on chips were embedded into most Android devices.

 Qualcomm won a government auction in India in 2010 for $1 billion in spectrum and licenses from which to offer broadband services.
 It formed four joint ventures with Indian holding companies for this purpose.
 A 49 percent stake in the holding companies was acquired by Bharti in May 2012 and the remaining was acquired in October 2012 by AT&T.

 5G

 According to Fortune Magazine, Qualcomm has been developing technologies for future 5G standards in three areas: radios that would use bandwidth from any network it has access to, creating larger ranges of spectrum by combining smaller pieces, and a set of services for Internet of things applications.
 Qualcomm's first 5G modem chip was announced in October 2016 and a prototype was demonstrated in October 2017.
 Qualcomm's first 5G antennas were announced in July 2018.
-As of 2018, Qualcomm has partnerships with 19 mobile device manufacturers and 18 carriers to commercialize 5G technology.
+As of 2018, Qualcomm had partnerships with 19 mobile device manufacturers and 18 carriers to commercialize 5G technology.
 By late 2019, several phones were being sold with Qualcomm's 5G technology incorporated.